artulloss/WorkoutBuilderSpringBootMicroservices/README.md

 ## Requirements

-1. As an athlete, I can log my workouts
+### 1. As an athlete, I can log my workouts

+#### Examples

+**Given**: The user is logged in and has worked out

+**When**: The users enters their workout with the exercises "Indoor Running," and "Dumbbell Curls" with a duration of 45 minutes

+**Then**: The workout is saved with the exercised "Indoor Running," and Dumbbell Curls" with a duration of 45 minutes and the current date

+---

+**Given**: The user is logged in and has worked out

+**When**: The users enters their workout with the exercises "Indoor Running," and "Dumbbell Curls" but does not enter a duration

+**Then**: The workout is not saved and an error is given - "Must select workout duration"

+---

+**Given**: The user is logged in and has an incomplete workout planned

+**When**: The user clicks a check-box on an incomplete workout to mark the workout as completed

+**Then**: The workout will be logged and can be viewed as a completed workout

-2. As an athlete, I can view my previous workouts
+### 2. As an athlete, I can view my previous workouts
-3. As an athlete, I can generate a custom workout
-4. As an athlete, I can add an exercise

-## Examples
+#### Examples

 **Given**: User is logged in and a feed of exercises (workout) is available